KinzaJahanzeb/Age-Calculator/README.md

 # What this project does
 Takes the date entered by the user
 Restricts future dates
-Subtracts birth date from current date
+Subtracts birth date from current days
 Shows the age in terms of years, months and date
 # Languages used
 HTML